s-brenner/maf-trips/docs/privacy.md

 ## Use of Data

-Time Hack uses the collected data for various purposes:
+MAF Trips uses the collected data for various purposes:

 To provide and maintain the Service
 To notify you about changes to our Service